-On the OUTPUT parameter page set a secondary destination of EG rate (and an appropriate secondary level amount) for the MIDI note modulation source.
+On the OUTPUT parameter page set a secondary destination of EG TIME and a negative secondary level amount for the note modulation source.
 Set the output page to use the unique EG. Now higher pitch notes will have an EG envelope which processes faster such as is common for real-world stringed instruments.